Wentale/hacktoberfest_code_poem/CONTRIBUTING.md

 Add your contribution to the either the [CodeSnippets](https://github.com/Wentale/hacktoberfest_code_poem/blob/master/CodeSnippets) file or the [SoundBites.md](https://github.com/Wentale/hacktoberfest_code_poem/blob/master/SoundBites.md) file.

-> 1. **[Fork](https://help.github.com/articles/fork-a-repo/) this repository**.
-This makes your own version of this project you can edit and use.
-> 2. **[Make your changes](https://guides.github.com/activities/forking/#making-changes)**!
-You can do this in the GitHub interface on your own local machine.
-Once you're happy with your changes...
-> 3. **Submit a [pull request](https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests/)**.
-This opens a discussion around your project and lets the project lead know you are proposing changes.
+**Submit a [pull request](https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests/)**.
+This opens a discussion around your project and lets the project lead know you are proposing changes to either Code Snippets or Sound Bites.

 Once the PR is completed, create another PR to add our GitHub ID to the [AuthorList](https://github.com/Wentale/hacktoberfest_code_poem/blob/master/AuthorList) :clap: :clap: